-The reason you do this is because search engines don’t know what your image is.
+The reason you do this is that search engines don’t know what your image is.
 You have to tell them.

-When I upload an image to my post, I place a title for the image in the title box (use your keywords) and I place a short description in the alt text box (use your keywords).
+When I upload an image to my post, I place a title for the image in the title box (use your keywords), and I put a short description in the alt text box (use your keywords).

-I like to make my alt text a bit more descriptive than my title because Pinterest, and most share buttons pull this information for the pins description.
+I like to make my alt text a tiny bit more descriptive than my title, but you can put the same information for both.

 For more tips on title and alt text, check out my post How to Optimize Your Images for SEO.